 The work that is still not done is the remaining hours left in the task (ETC) and add the cost of that pending work to the cost of the work that has been done (EAC).

 We'll start with an example of the simplest one, which is ETC:

-ETC does not take into account any actual hours entered by the resources.
-Actual hours are not part of the ETC calculation.
+- ETC does not take into account any actual hours entered by the resources

-If the task in the above example has 25 hours of time entry at the $100/hour rate, the cost of the task for the initial 50% of completion is $2500.
+- If the task in the above example has 25 hours of time entry at the $100/hour rate

 For a projection which assumes the remaining work will be performed at the same level of performance as the previous work, use the Work Estimate at Completion CPI (cost performance index).

-Continuing with our example above, the EAC CPI would be $5000 because it projects that the remaining 20 hours/50% will incur the same 25 actual hours that were required to complete the first 20 hours/50%.
+- The example above would project that the remaining 20 hours/50% will incur the same 25 actual hours that were required to complete the first 20 hours/50%

 Thanks PMI for all your calculation rules!!
 Now let's go be productive!